 Whether your interests are Classical, Jazz, Blues, Rock, or American Folk & Roots music, traditional or experimental approaches, lessons with our faculty provide the means and the motivation for developing musical skills and understanding.
 When you enroll, we match you with the desired resource-- a great teacher-- and pair you up in an inspiring setting, at a time convenient for you.
 It's not the back room of a music store with a contractor, and it's not your living room, where distractions of all kinds can interefere.
 It's the student and a professional music teacher in a finely appointed music studio.

 The CMC Atlanta Performance Workshop provides middle and high school students the opportunity to dig into music making with peers and faculty.
 Students can perform just about any style of music, including classical, jazz, rock or American roots, hip hop and more.
 The Workshop is open to both singers and instrumentalists, and individual students have the opportunity to rotate between different roles in the ad hoc and standing ensembles we create in the Performance Workshop.

 The Performance Workshops is open to students grades 6-8 and 9-12 year round.
-During the school year, the Performance Workshop students attend weekly small ensemble rehearsals and group classes; during the summer, when school is out, we offer six week long Performance Workshop Summer Sessions at CMC Little 5 Points and at our Druid Hills/Brookhaven Atlanta Music High campus.
-Middle and high school students can attend full or half day, depending on family needs and student interest.
+During the school year, the Performance Workshop students attend weekly small ensemble rehearsals and group classes; during the months of June and July, when school is out, we offer week-long Performance Workshop Summer Sessions at CMC Little 5 Points and at our Druid Hills/Brookhaven Atlanta Music High campus.
+Middle and high school students can attend full or half days, depending on family needs and student interest.

 During the month of June only, we also offer another option-- we continue the Saturday sessions that go on year round in Little 5 Points, with the goal of prepping all students for the July 1 SHOWCASE.